Amremad719/Sudoku/README.md

 1. Download and install the game on your device.
 2. Launch the game and select your preferred theme (dark or light).
-3. Choose a difficulty level (easy, medium, hard, expert) for your Sudoku puzzle.
+3. Choose a difficulty level (easy, medium, hard) for your Sudoku puzzle.
 4. Start the game by filling in the empty cells with numbers from 1 to 9, following Sudoku rules.
 6. Continue playing until you complete the puzzle or give up.